-1. High School To College Plan 2,3, or 4 year 105 minutes Follow up Meetings 1 hour or 75 minutes
+1. High School To College Plan 2,3, or 4 year 2 hour initial meeting Follow up Meetings each year - 1 hour

 The premise: A student's college application will ask for grades, extra curricular activities, test scores, recommendations, and essays.
 Few students recognize that much can be done in their four years of high school to increase their college acceptances.